IntersectMBO/ouroboros-network/README.md

 # Ouroboros-Network

-* `network-mux` - implementation of a general network muliplexer.
+* `network-mux` - implementation of a general network multiplexer.
 * `ouroboros-network-api` - shared API between `network` and `consensus` components.
 * `ouroboros-network-framework` - low level network components, e.g. snockets,
   connection manager, inbound governor, handshake mini-protocol, network simulator.
 * `ouroboros-network-protocols` - implementation of all /node-to-node/ & /node-to-client/ protocols.
-Also contains a testing library which is implements various applications for testing purposes.
+Also contains a testing library which is implementing various applications for testing purposes.
 * `ouroboros-network`- top level integration of all network components also defines `node-to-node` and `node-to-client` API.
 It contains the implementation of outbound governor.